 Solution:

-- Let the salmon rest for 3-5 minutes after cooking.
-This helps redistribute its natural juices, ensuring moist and tender fish.
+- Let the salmon rest for 3-5 minutes after removing it from the heat.
+This redistributes the juices, ensuring moist and tender fish.

 Expert Tips for Cooking Salmon Fillet to Perfection